Music of Slovenia: Contemporary

 Contemporary classic music composers include Uroš Rojko, Tomaž Svete, Brina Jež-Brezavšček and Aldo Kumar.

 Opera

 The Slovenian National Theatres in Maribor and Ljubljana serve as the national opera and ballet houses.
 Mezzo-soprano Marjana Lipovšek was born in Ljubljana.
 Opera composers from Slovenia include Fran Gerbič, Jani Golob, Slavko Osterc, Pavel Šivic and Igor Štuhec.

 Film music

 The composer of film scores for 170 films was Bojan Adamič (1912–1995).

 Folk music

 Vocal

 Rural harmony singing is a deep rooted tradition in Slovenia, and is at least three-part singing (four voices), while in some regions even up to eight-part singing (nine voices).
 Slovenian folk songs, thus, usually resounds soft and harmonious, and are very seldom in minor.
+Famous Slovenian folk singers were Ana Ažbe, Katarina Zupančič - Žičkova Katra, Minca Krkovič,...
+Some Slovenian folk composers were Anka Salmič,...

 Instrumental

 Typical Slovenian folk music is performed on Styrian harmonica (the oldest type of accordion), fiddle, clarinet, zithers, flute, and by brass bands of alpine type.
 In eastern Slovenia, fiddle and cimbalon bands are called velike goslarije.
 Traditional Slovenian music include various kinds of musical instruments such as: